tonishka/tp/docs/DeveloperGuide.md

 Step 1.
 From the person list window, the user executes `view 2` to view the contact details of the second person in the address book.
 A `ViewCommand` is constructed with the index of the person to de displayed.

 Step 2.
-The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to the `MainWindow` inside a `CommandResult`.
+The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to `MainWindow` inside a `CommandResult`.

 Step 3. `MainWindow#loadContactScreen(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel`.